ply-ct/ply/docs/topics/intro.md

     Cases are written in TypeScript, ending in .ts (or .ply.ts).
 Write a Ply case when you need to programmatically execute requests and interrogate responses.

+## Results
+When responses are received by Ply, they're compared against an [Expected Results](results#expected-results) file, which is in YAML format and may contain [expressions](results#expected-results) to parameterize dynamic values.

 ## Jump right in
 Want to get straight to building a Ply flow?
 Proceed to the [walkthrough](flows) topic in this guide.